This post may contain affiliate links. Please read my disclosure policy.

 - If you’re in a real pinch for time, substitute a package (or two) of Hormel Real Bacon Pieces instead of frying the bacon yourself.

 - Drop boiled eggs into ice water for a few minutes for easier peeling.

-Listen closely… always combine the potatoes with the other salad ingredients while the potatoes are still WARM.
+Regardless of the recipe, there is one trick that will guarantee the best results every time.
+Always combine the potatoes with the other ingredients while the potatoes are still WARM.
 This creates a creamier dressing and guarantees that the flavors will blend together nicely.
-Bring on picnic season!

 - 1/2 cup lite mayonnaise

 - 1/2 teaspoon kosher salt

 - Toss diced red potatoes (do not peel) with olive oil and spread in a single layer on a baking sheet.
 Roast for 15-18 minutes, turning once or twice, or until fork-tender and lightly browned.